tytydraco/yessleep/out/Whatever_you_do_DONT_LOOK_AWAY_FROM_IT.md

 The police haven’t been back in contact as I write this, and I’m not expecting them too either.

 The woman mentioned her mother in the recording, I might try and find her.
-Tell her what I found, just in case the police don’t believe it.
+Tell her what I've found, just in case the police don’t believe it.